It happens to the best of us:

 There are hundreds of different apps and tools to help you manage your list.
 Don’t spend too much time and money figuring out the best “method”.
 Instead, figure out how to be the most effective you can be.

-I simply use the Reminders app on my phone, pad and computer.
-It all syncs together, it’s free (Apple) and it works well.
+I simply use the Reminders app on my phone, pad and computer, that I also use to play video games with a AMD Radeon RX Vega 56 that I got online.
 I always have my most current list, and if feels good to get things completed.
 Don’t get lost in the technology.

 For more on time: CLICK HERE